Sarah Amos

-Sarah Maclardie Amos born Sarah Maclardie Bunting (1840–1908) was a political activist.
-She was the superintendent of the Working Women's College in Queen Square, London.
+Sarah Maclardie Amos (22 March 1841 – 21 January 1908) was an English political activist and superintendent of the Working Women's College in Queen Square, London.
+She was involved in Liberal Nonconformist politics, campaigns against the Contagious Diseases Acts, and the movement to secure women's eligibility for local government office.

-Life
+Biography

-Amos was born in Manchester in 1840 to Eliza and Thomas Percival Bunting.
-She had three siblings, Mary, Eliza and Percy who went onto edit the Contemporary Review.
-In 1865 she became the superintendent of the Working Women's College in Queen Square.
-The college had been founded to deliver education to working women by Elizabeth Malleson in 1864.
+Amos was born Sarah Maclardie Bunting at Ratcliffe, near Manchester, in 1840.
+She was the daughter of Thomas Percival Bunting, a solicitor and the third son of Jabez Bunting, and Eliza Bunting.
+She had three siblings: Mary, Eliza, and Percy, who later edited the Contemporary Review.
+In 1865, Amos became superintendent of the Working Women's College in Queen Square, London.
+The college had been founded in 1864 by Elizabeth Malleson to provide education for working women.

 Amos married Sheldon Amos in 1870.
-He was a Law professor at University College London and despite their income they decided to live in the poorer area near Red Lion Square.
-Their daughter Bonté was born in 1870 and her son was Maurice Amos was born in 1872 and they moved to New Barnet.
+He was a professor of law at University College London.
+Although the family had a secure income, they lived in the poorer district near Red Lion Square before moving to New Barnet.
+Their son, Maurice Amos, was born in 1872, and their daughter, Bonté, was born in 1874.

-Sarah and Amos took a prominent part in Liberal Nonconformist politics and in movements connected with the position of women.
-They opposed laws that further criminalized prostitutes and they campaigned against the Contagious Diseases Act.
+Sarah and Sheldon Amos were active in Liberal Nonconformist politics and in movements concerned with the position of women.
+They opposed legislation that further criminalised prostitutes and campaigned against the Contagious Diseases Acts.

-The Amos family moved to Australia in 1880 in an attempt to fix his father's health problems.
-However they did not like the country and stopped in Egypt with the ambition of returning to England.
-Sheldon was offered and accepted work helping Lord Dufferin with legal issues.
-All three of them stayed in Egypt until Sheldon's died in 1886.
+In 1880, the Amos family left Britain for Australia in the hope of improving Sheldon's health.
+They disliked Australia and later stopped in Egypt while intending to return to England.
+Sheldon was offered work assisting Lord Dufferin with legal matters, and the family remained in Egypt until his death in 1886.

-The first meeting of the "Society for Promoting the Return of Women as County Councillors" in November 1888 at her house.
-This what would become the Women's Local Government Society and the invitees included several of her relatives.
-The group was led by Annie Leigh Browne and it was deciding suitable women candidates for election.
-Sarah died in Cairo on 21 January 1908 whilst staying with her son.
+In November 1888, Amos hosted the first meeting of the Society for Promoting the Return of Women as County Councillors at her home.
+The society later became the Women's Local Government Society.
+The meeting included several of her relatives and was led by Annie Leigh Browne, with discussion of suitable women candidates for election.

+On the formation of the Women's Vegetarian Union in 1895, Amos served as a vice-president.

+Amos died in Cairo on 21 January 1908, while staying with her son.